-Lay the foundations for a career in the building industry with a Certificate II in Building and Construction Pre-apprenticeship (bricklaying or carpentry) at Victoria University Polytechnic.
+Lay the foundation for a career in the building industry with a Certificate II in Building and Construction Pre-apprenticeship 22338VIC at VU Polytechnic.

-Increase your chances of getting an apprenticeship with this course.
-The Certificate II in Building and Construction Pre-apprenticeship will ensure you are prepared to work in labouring roles in the construction industry with skills in:
+Increase your chances of getting an apprenticeship by developing basic skills and knowledge in bricklaying and carpentry.
+This course will ensure you are prepared to work in labouring roles in the construction industry with studies in how to:

 - interior fixings.

 You will also gain valuable knowledge about construction industry policies and procedures.
 When you graduate from this course, you’ll be on your way towards a bricklaying or carpentry apprenticeship.

 Please note: This course has the following has specific durations for the bricklaying and carpentry for students undertaking this course as: